 Research Administrative Assistant

-Gracie, as the Research Project Administrative Assistant, provides administrative support to the Follow-up Manager in preparation for the Generations follow-up.
-Gracie is contact tracing the Raine Study’s lifelong volunteer participants ensuring we have the latest up to date contact details for the upcoming data collection Follow-up.
-She also provides support with social media communication to enhance participant engagement.
+Gracie, as Research Administrative Assistant, provides administrative support to the Follow-up Manager.
+She is contact tracing the Raine Study’s lifelong volunteer participants ensuring we have the latest up to date contact details for our current Follow-up.
+Gracie also books appointments for our participants for their Follow-up assessments.

 Kate Rowlands, BA (Hons)

 Kate is responsible for all external and internal communications on behalf of the Raine Study.
 She works to ensure that participants and researchers stay engaged and connected with the Raine Study through the website, social media, digital communications, media and events, and that external stakeholders and partners continue to understand the unique value of the Raine Study and are committed to securing its future.

 Blagica (Bee) Penova-Veselinovic, MScBiolSci

 Blagica (Bee) Penova-Veselinovic is the Raine Study Scientific Manager.
 Bee ensures implementation of the Raine Study’s scientific policies and procedures, manages the project applications through the Raine (Study) Online Submission System (ROSS) and liaises with and supports researchers to create project proposals .
 Bee brings her vast experience in the management of clinical research projects, coordinating large cohort studies, randomised controlled trial, and collaboration with international consortia.
 She has been involved in every aspect of health-related research; from study planning, protocol development, experiment design, conducting experiments, ethics applications as well as data and biosamples management and the development of research deliverables such as peer-reviewed papers and international level presentations.

 Scientific Support Officer